 Paying for your Journey

-Both First and Arriva now accept contactless payments on all of their bus services, in addition to some really useful apps, which allow you to buy and store your bus ticket on your mobile!
+First and Arriva accepts contactless payments on all of their services and don’t forget there are some really useful apps which allow you to buy and store your bus ticket on your mobile!

 It’s also important to check that you aren’t paying too much.
-Whilst paying for single or return tickets is OK for regular or one off journeys, those who travel more frequently by bus and/or rail can save some significant cash by choosing monthly or annual passes, and by taking advantage of the various additional discounts available.
+Whilst paying for single or return tickets is OK for regular or one off journeys, those who travel more frequently by bus and/or rail can save some significant cash by choosing flexi, monthly or annual passes, and by taking advantage of the various additional discounts available.
+You can find out more about First Bus ticket prices here.

-For further advice one choosing the right ticket for your public transport journey check out our Tickets & Discounts guide.
+For further advice on choosing the right ticket for your public transport journey check out our Tickets & Discounts guide.

 Real Time Information & Apps